Web Application Security Policy

 - Web application security assessments must be performed to identify potential or realized weaknesses (e.g., insecure coding, inadvertent misconfiguration, weak authentication, insufficient error handling, sensitive information leakage) per the Vulnerability Management Policy.

 - Web applications must follow regular security or out-of-band assessments if one of the following criteria are met:

-- New or significant application releases are subject to the Software Development Life Cycle and Secure SDLC before approval of the change control documentation or release into the live environment.
+- New or significant application releases are subject to the Software Development Life Cycle and Secure SDLC before the change control documentation or release into the live environment.

-- Third-party or acquired web applications (i.e., commercial applications for which source code is not available) must be scanned when installed or upgraded, and the vulnerabilities must be reported to the University Information Security Office (UISO), and the vendor for correction.
+- Third-party or acquired web applications (i.e., commercial applications for which source code is not available) must be scanned when installed or upgraded.
+The vulnerabilities must be reported to the University Information Security Office (UISO) and the vendor for correction.

-- Shared accounts are prohibited, except where it is not technically possible to individually provision accounts.
+- Shared accounts are prohibited, except where it is not technically possible to provision accounts individually.

 - All Internet-facing web applications should deploy the UISO approved technical controls (e.g., Web Application Firewall (WAF) or Intrusion Prevention System (IPS)).

 - Other security controls include but are not limited to the following: